Eastern Daily Press March 2nd, 1907

 Theft of Eleven Fowls

-Henry Beales again gave evidence to the court in that he could confirm that there had been several hens in William Anderson’s yard during the last three months.
+Henry Beales again gave evidence to the court.
+He confirmed that there had been several hens in William Anderson’s yard during the previous three months.

 Conviction and Sentence